mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 * Reconcile
 * Integrate with existing infrastructure (logging, IAM, etc)

+> Everything's important, but focus on what I said about writing secure code
+> above.

 ### PW.2: Audit and Review

 * Reconcile with PO.4 (Perform Security audits).
 * Code Reviews

+> Doing the things above makes this easier.

 ### PW.4: Do What PO.3 (Reduce repeat work) Says.